flosse/rust-web-framework-comparison/README.md

 A comparison of some web frameworks written in [Rust](https://www.rust-lang.org).

-This overview only contains framworks that work on stable Rust.
+This overview only contains frameworks that work on stable Rust.

 ## Table of Contents